vern3432/CSC3935_PF_Mwaura_Kelley_Varano/README.md

 The Real-time Transport Protocol (RTP) is primarily used for delivering audio and video over IP networks, such as in streaming media systems, video conferencing, and push-to-talk features.
 RTP operates on top of the User Datagram Protocol (UDP), providing a way to manage the real-time transmission of multimedia data.
-Here’s a simplified breakdown of the communication flow in RTP:
+Here's a simplified breakdown of the communication flow in RTP:

 Session Initiation: Before RTP packets are exchanged, a session needs to be initiated.
 This is typically done using the Session Initiation Protocol (SIP) or another signaling protocol which sets up the connection parameters, such as the IP addresses and port numbers for RTP (and RTCP, if used) communication.
 Data Transfer: